 First, one of the key questions in political economy is how voters reward parties and leaders that keep their promises and deliver public goods.
-Such support may result because of a change in beliefs about the "competence type" of the party, because of standard retrospective voting (e.g., Ferejohn 1986; Persson et al. 2000), or because voters feel reciprocal altruism towards the party.
-Each of these mechanisms can be seen in functioning democracies, but have also been at times associated with clientelistic or populist policies in nascent democracies (e.g., Acemoglu et al. (2013) on the belief channel, Caprettini et al. (2021) on retrospective voting, and Finan and Schechter (2012) on reciprocal altruism).
+Such support may result because of a change in beliefs about the "competence type" of the party, because of standard retrospective voting (e.g., Ferejohn 1986; Persson et al. 2000), or because voters feel reciprocal altruism toward the party.
+Each of these mechanisms can be seen in functioning democracies but have also been at times associated with clientelistic or populist policies in nascent democracies (e.g., Acemoglu, Egorov, and Sonin (2013) on the belief channel, Caprettini, Casaburi, and Venturini (2021) on retrospective voting, and Finan and Schechter (2012) on reciprocal altruism).
 There are no clear results in this literature on what types of successful policies build long-term support for a party.
 We contribute to this literature by providing an instance of a major reform that built persistent and significant support for the governing party from both citizens who benefited from the school reform and their parents.
 Although our methodology does not distinguish whether voters updated their beliefs about the competency of the Labour Party or felt indebted to it, it is unique in showing how such support consolidated new Social Democratic institutions, rather than supporting clientelism.
-We argue that this was partly because of the broad-based nature and high visibility of the policy in question and partly owing to the efforts of the Labour Party to build a diverse coalition in support of its agenda.2
+We argue that this was partly because of the broad-based nature and high visibility of the policy in question and partly owing to the efforts of the Labour Party to build a diverse coalition in support of its agenda.

-Second, there is by now a large number of papers in labor economics evaluating the effects of various schooling reforms, ranging from compulsory schooling and child labor laws to school building programs (e.g., Acemoglu and Angrist, 2000, Duflo, 2001, Black et al., 2005, Meghir and Palme, 2005, Oreopoulos, 2006, Pekkarinen et al., 2009, Fischer et al., 2020; see Oreopoulos and Salvanes, 2011, for a review).
-Studies such as Milligan et al. (2004) and Lindgren et al. (2019) have used education reforms to examine the effect of education on political participation and Marshall (2016) studies implications of the 1947 UK education reform, including its effects on the likelihood of voting for conservatives.
+Second, there is by now a large number of papers in labor economics evaluating the effects of various schooling reforms, ranging from compulsory schooling and child labor laws to school building programs (e.g., Acemoglu and Angrist 2000; Duflo 2001; Black, Devereux, and Salvanes 2005; Meghir and Palme 2005; Oreopoulos 2006; Pekkarinen, Uusitalo, and Kerr 2009; Fischer et al. 2020; see Oreopoulos and Salvanes 2011, for a review).
+Studies such as Milligan, Moretti, and Oreopoulos (2004) and Lindgren, Oskarsson, and Persson (2019) have used education reforms to examine the effect of education on political participation and Marshall (2016) studies implications of the 1947 UK education reform, including its effects on the likelihood of voting for conservatives.
 We contribute to this literature by providing, to the best of our knowledge, the first investigation of how a major school reform affects the political equilibrium, both in the short and medium run.